 Ripple Lawsuit: When Will it End

-The end of the SEC vs. Ripple lawsuit is in sight; Judge Analisa Torres, District Court judge for the Southern District of New York has ruled that both parties must submit their summary judgment briefs by November 15, 2022, which means that there is a chance the Ripple lawsuit could be over before 2023.
+The SEC vs. Ripple lawsuit is approaching its conclusion as Judge Analisa Torres, presiding over the District Court for the Southern District of New York, has mandated that both the SEC and Ripple submit their summary judgment briefs by November 15, 2022.
+This significant ruling indicates the potential resolution of the Ripple lawsuit before the beginning of 2023.

 What is Summary Judgment?

-Summary judgment is when the judge reviews all of the statements and evidence that have been submitted to the court and then makes a decision.
-If there are no oppositions or motions filed by either party leading up to the date that the judge makes a decision, then the XRP lawsuit could end in Q4 2022 or early 2023.
-However, if either party files motions or appeals, or the judge decides that she needs oral arguments, then final judgment on the case could be further delayed.
+Summary judgment occurs when the judge examines all the presented statements and evidence in the court and subsequently renders a decision.
+If no oppositions or motions are filed by either party leading up to the judge’s decision date, the XRP lawsuit may conclude in Q4 2022 or early 2023.
+However, if either party files motions, appeals, or the judge deems it necessary for oral arguments, the final judgment may face further delays.

 Hinman Speech

-In addition to the judge selecting a summary judgment brief due date for both parties, the SEC filed a motion that would result in the SEC not having to produce the Hinman emails due to attorney-client privilege.
-The SEC is arguing that its communications related to the Hinman speech–where Hinman said that ETH, BTC, and a few other digital assets, were not securities–involved the division’s attorneys, and were, therefore, legal guidance given by the attorneys to the division itself.
+In addition to setting a summary judgment brief deadline for both parties, there has been a notable development in the SEC vs. Ripple lawsuit.
+The SEC has filed a motion seeking to protect the Hinman emails from disclosure, citing attorney-client privilege.
+The basis of their argument is that the communications related to William Hinman’s speech, where he stated that ETH, BTC, and a few other digital assets were not securities, were exchanges involving the division’s attorneys, constituting legal guidance provided to the division itself.

-The SEC is putting a lot of its time and energy into getting the Hinman speech and the communications around it removed from evidence.
-Many people believe the SEC is making a significant effort to have this evidence omitted because it may contain an analysis or language that explicitly says that Ripple is not a security; if this is true, it would be extremely damaging to the SEC’s core arguments that XRP is a security and that Ripple, Brad Garlinghouse, and Chris Larsen conducted an unregistered securities sale when XRP launched.
+The SEC appears to be heavily invested in trying to exclude the Hinman speech and its associated communications from evidence.
+This has led to speculation that the SEC is making a substantial effort to omit this evidence because it might contain language or analysis explicitly stating that Ripple is not a security.
+If this were true, such evidence could severely undermine the SEC’s main arguments that XRP is a security and that Ripple, Brad Garlinghouse, and Chris Larsen engaged in an unregistered securities sale during XRP’s launch.
+The potential disclosure of this information could prove highly detrimental to the SEC’s case.

 Ripple Lawsuit: When will it end?